ChristopherSchultz/mirth-plugins/mfa-auth/README.md

 repository here:
 [https://github.com/ChristopherSchultz/java-totp](https://github.com/ChristopherSchultz/java-totp)

 Once built, you will need to package the code artifacts, etc. into a ZIP file for installation into Mirth.

 To do this, you will need a code-signing certificate which you can generate yourself, or you can get one from a Certificate Authority of your choice.

-Put your certificate and private key into a file called `keystore.p12` in the mfs-auth/ directory and run this script:
+Put your certificate and private key into a file called `keystore.p12` in the mfa-auth/ directory and run this script:

     $ bundle.sh

+The bundle.sh script actually takes care of compiling the code as well, so if you intend to build the whole bundle, you can just run bundle.sh and skip the Maven step above.
+You still need Maven, and you still need to get your dependencies ready.

 Pull-requests including a script for bundling on Microsoft Windows or through Maven would be greatly appreciated.

 ## Installation